A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Abstract

 \section{Abstract}

-In this paper, we study the evolution of a gas-liquid mixture via a coupled system of elliptic-parabolic equations posed on two separated spatial scales.
-The model equations describe the interplay between macroscopic and microscopic pressures in an unsaturated heterogeneous medium with distributed microstructures.
-Besides ensuring the well-posedness of our two-scale model, we design two-scale convergent numerical approximations and prove \textit{a priori} error estimates and propose an \textit{a posteriori} error estimator.
-Finally, we propose a macroscopic mesh refinement strategy that ensures a redistribution of the local macroscopic errors until an overall error reduction is achieved.
+In this paper, we study the numerical approximation of a coupled system of elliptic-parabolic equations posed on two separated spatial scales.
+The model equations describe the interplay between macroscopic and microscopic pressures in an unsaturated heterogeneous medium with distributed microstructures as they often arise in modeling reactive flow in cementitious-based materials.
+Besides ensuring the well-posedness of our two-scale model, we design two-scale convergent numerical approximations and prove \textit{a priori} error estimates for the semidiscrete case.
+We complement our analysis with simulation results illustrating the expected behaviour of the system.

 \textit{Keywords:} elliptic-parabolic system, weak solutions, Galerkin approximations, distributed microstructures, error analysis, macroscopic mesh refinement strategy

 \textit{MSC (2010):} 35K58, 65N30, 65N15